Tanndev/Maelstrom/documentation/rules.md

 Characters don't start with any [specialties](#specialties) automatically.

 #### Starting Experience
-Your character always begins with a certain amount of [experience](#character-progression) which can be [spent](#spending-experience) immediately to improve their traits further.
+Your character always begins with a certain amount of [experience](#character-progression) which can be [spent](#spending-experience) immediately to improve them further.
+In games where the storyteller allows it, you can adjust this starting pool by taking [merits and flaws](#merits-and-flaws).

 When deciding how to spend your starting experience, consider picking up several [specialties](#specialties).
 These can be a very cost-effective way to improve your character's capabilities significantly.
 This is especially true for [advanced specialties](#advanced-specialties) because it's significantly more difficult and dangerous to perform tasks which [require](#required-specialties) them.
 Also consider increasing [Willpower](#Willpower) by a couple points, since this too can only be increased via experience.

 Of course, you can also just increase attributes or abilities if you prefer.
 Or, hang on to the points and spend them later.
-This is a reasonable option if you're not yet sure exactly how you want to fine-tune your character's stats. <!-- TODO Mention rerolling characters -->
+This is a reasonable option if you're not yet sure exactly how you want to fine-tune your character's stats.
+And remember: if your character isn't working out, you can always work with your storytelling to [modify them](#modifying-a-character) later.

 When creating characters for a new campaign, the storyteller should provide an equal amount of starting experience to all players.
 The exact number can vary depending how experienced the storyteller wants the starting characters to be, but 30 points is reasonable for a normal game.